Contact Us

 Ukrainian outsource agency 75,000

-If you’re interested to find out more about an app development cost, you could use our app development cost calculator or in-house team development calculator.
+If you’re interested in finding out more about an app development cost, you could use our app development cost calculator.

-Developing a successful software product involves paying attention to both the business and technical sides.
+Developing a successful software product requires attention to both the business and technical aspects.

-Paying attention to only the tech side will leave you with a good product but poor sales.
+Focusing solely on the technical side will yield a good product but poor sales.

-On the other hand, paying attention to only the business side will give you lots of traction during a Fintech product launch, but your product will soon fade out of the market due to poor quality.
+On the other hand, focusing solely on the business side will provide significant traction, even if you know how to start a fintech company.
+However, your product will soon fade from the market due to poor quality.

-Thus, let’s give you an exposé of what you need to succeed in both the business and technical aspects of your P2P product development.
+Thus, let’s provide you with an overview of what you need to succeed in both the business and technical aspects of your P2P payment app development.

 The business side of an ideal P2P product development entails three significant categories.
 These are legal compliance, business model, and marketing.